 If you’re like most households, then you’d probably prefer not to see rooms littered with items all over the place.
 It’s nice to have some open space to walk around, hence why a lot of people do completely cleans a few times a year which is great for getting rid of clutter and keeping the house organized.
 However, even after you’ve tidied up your home, you’ve got another problem on your hands; what do you do with all that clutter?
+You can also look to make some extra money too especially if you are selling your house.

 In this post, we’re going to take a look at a few ways to actually dispose of your clutter.